Toilet Training Resource Pack

 • Often the sensation of wetting/soiling heightens awareness when

-the child/young person stops wearing nappies and this can
+your child stops wearing nappies and this can

 encourage bladder control.
 It’s often a good idea to start

-encouraging awareness during the summer holidays as
+encouraging awareness during the finer weather when your

-Children/young people usually follow a toileting pattern; here are some
+Children usually follow a toileting pattern; here are some

 tips to encourage a pattern;